asherp/go-for-launch/docs/RECORDING_SYSTEM.md

 # Player Recording System

-A comprehensive system for recording and analyzing player positions and actions over time in your Godot game.
+A comprehensive system for recording and replaying player input events with timestamps, along with position checkpoints for accurate playback in your Godot game.

 ## Overview